oddbird/oddsite/content/accoutrement-color/index.rst

 opening the door for automation, while maintaining and improving readability.
-These tools also integrate with `Herman`_, our automated living patter-library generator built on SassDoc.
+These tools also integrate with `Herman`_, our automated living pattern-library generator built on SassDoc.

 - `Color`_ helps manage color-palettes and color-accessibility patterns
-- `Init`_ provides light-weight browser-normalization.
+- `Init`_ provides lightweight browser-normalization.
 - `Scale`_ helps manage sizing patterns like font-scales, margins, and gutters
 - `Type`_ provides webfont management tools, and other typography helpers
 - `Layout`_ provides layout utilities such as box-sizing,